-The current CYS Standard Designs will be used to: reflect DoD and Army construction standards; allow flexible programming to meet changing child demographics and accommodate assessed local needs for child age groups; support cost effective business management practices; minimize maintenance costs; and reduce the risk of institutional child abuse.
+The current CYS Standard Designs and Design Criteria will be used to: reflect DoD and Army construction standards; allow flexible programming to meet changing child demographics and accommodate assessed local needs for child age groups; support cost effective business management practices; minimize maintenance costs; and reduce the risk of institutional child abuse.
 Repairs, alterations, and remodeling shall comply with standard designs to the fullest extent possible.

-a.
-Current standard designs will be used for all CDC construction, alteration, and addition projects.

-b.
-Current standard modules will be used for all joint-use construction, alteration, and addition projects.

-c.
-Information on facilities will be accurately documented in CYMS by the garrison, 30 days prior opening the facility.

-d.
-Requests for any waivers to the standard designs will be forwarded through the IMCOM Directorate to IMCOM G9 CYS to forward to the Office of the Assistant Chief of Staff for Installation Management (OACSIM).
+- a.
+Current Standard Design Criteria will be used for all CDC/SAC/YC construction, alteration, and addition projects. - b.
+Information on facilities will be accurately documented in CYMS by the garrison, 30 days prior to opening the facility. - c.
+Requests for any waivers to the standard designs will be forwarded through the ID to HQ, IMCOM G9 CYS to HQDA Deputy Chief of Staff, G-9 (DCS, G-9). - d.

-e.
 CYS facilities will not open prior to CCTV equipment installation.
-During a renovation or alteration, removal and reinstall of the Closed Circuit Television (CCTV) is a garrison borne cost and must be coordinated with the ID and IMCOM G9 through a Change Request.

-f.
-All requests for facility closure will be accompanied by a Business Case analysis and signed memorandum routed through the DFMWR, GC, and ID Director to the IMCOM Chief, CYS.
-The Chief, CYS will review and concur/non-concur and forward the CYS recommendation to the Director, IMCOM G9 for decision.
+During a renovation or alteration, removal and reinstall of the Closed Circuit Television (CCTV) is a garrison expense and must be coordinated with the ID and IMCOM G9 through a formal Change Request. - e.
+All requests for facility closure will be accompanied by a Business Case analysis and signed memorandum routed through the DFMWR, GC, and ID Director to the Chief, HQ, IMCOM G9 CYS.
+The Chief, HQ, IMCOM G9 CYS will review and concur/non-concur and forward the CYS recommendation to the Director, HQ, IMCOM G9 for decision.

 Table 9-1.
-Facility Alteration Decision Matrix. ------------ ---------- ------------ ---------- ---------
+Facility Alteration Decision Matrix.

+Requires G9 Review and Inspection Check with IMCOM Directorate (may not require review/inspection) Change in occupancy or age group Repaint walls Reconfigure facility, activity room, or entry Replace flooring

+Table 9-1.
+Facility Alteration Decision Matrix Continued.

-Requires G9 Review and Inspection Check with IMCOM Directorate (may not require review/inspection) Change in Occupancy or age group Repaint walls Reconfigure facility, activity room or entry Replace flooring Alter playgrounds Change ceiling finishes Change room usage or age groups (ex. training to activity room or pre-school to infant room) Replace furnishing (i.e. sofas, chairs, kitchen equipment and diaper changing stations) Add or delete mechanical, electrical, plumbing fixtures Restore/replace cabinets or other built-ins Add kitchen or fire alarm or detection system Replace carpeting in the YC Move or replace walls, doors, windows Upgrade existing or repair HVAC or electrical system
+Requires G9 Review and Inspection Check with IMCOM Directorate (may not require review/inspection) Alter playgrounds Change ceiling finishes Change room usage or age groups (ex. training to activity room or pre-school to infant room) Replace furnishing (i.e., sofas, chairs, kitchen equipment and diaper changing stations) Add or delete mechanical, electrical, plumbing fixtures Restore/replace cabinets or other built-ins Add kitchen or fire alarm or detection system Replace carpeting in the YC Move or replace walls, doors, windows Upgrade existing or repair HVAC or electrical system